 These snacks are really great for folks of any age: they’re portable and easy to eat on the run; they’re full of nutrition and yummy energy; they’re super tasty; and perhaps most importantly, they’re gluten-free!

 Come to think of it though, there’s one more great thing about these bars: they’ll ship!
-Dad, you might be getting these for Father’s Day, after all!
+So if your dad doesn’t live close, these would make a great gift!

 - 1/4 cup flaxseed meal

-- 3 cups certified gluten-free rolled oats, rice flakes, or quinoa flakes (gfJules™ Certified GF Oats)
+- 3 cups purity protocol certified gluten-free rolled oats, rice flakes, or quinoa flakes

 - 2 tablespoons cinnamon